nikolaia/node-social-feeder/README.md

 Merge your social feeds to one single feed.

-Currently only includes twitter and instagram, but will later include facebook and github also.
+Currently includes twitter, github and instagram.

 Remember to add a config.js file like this: